 Sylvain Tesson (b.
-1972) is a formidable French travel writer, with experiences hiking across the Himalayas, biking around the world and following the path of Gulag escapees, all in attempts to showcase and question society’s limits and boundaries.
+1972) is a formidable French travel writer, with experiences hiking across the Himalayas, biking around the world, and following the path of Gulag escapees, all in attempts to stress-test society’s limits and boundaries.
 In crossing these boundaries, he shoves aside a few of his own.

 In The Consolations of the Forest, Tesson fulfils a promise to himself and retreats to a cabin in the woods on Lake Baikal.
 He avoids useless materialism and addresses what psychologist Rollo May called “the struggle of human beings with and against that which limits them.”